ayan4m1/multiarrow/README.md

 The following arrow types are currently implemented:

 1. Explosive - Creates a small TNT-like explosion at target
-2. Fire - Burns entities / lights blocks on fire
-3. Lightning - Calls down lightning at target
+2. Lightning - Calls down lightning at target
-4. Sharp - Lethal to entities, destroys blocks it hits
-5. Drill - Digs entities into a hole or excavates downwards
+3. Drill - Digs entities into a hole or excavates downwards
+4. Water - Creates source water at target
+5. Torch - Creates a torch at target or lights an entity on fire
+6. Animal - Spawns a friendly mob at target

 ## Custom Arrow Types